Demystifying Obstructive Sleep Apnea (OSA)

 Nighttime Symptoms

-• Breathing Pauses: If you share a bed, your partner might notice you stop breathing while sleeping.
+• Breathing Pauses: If you share a bed, your partner might notice you stop breathing temporarily while sleeping.
 This is scary and concerning for bedpartners.

 • Gasping or Choking: When your throat closes during sleep apnea, this may cause you to wake up feeling short of breath or as if someone is trying to smother you.
 You might feel like you need to catch your breath.